CXRAgent: Director-Orchestrated Multi-Stage Reasoning for Chest X-Ray Interpretation

-\begin{enumerate} \item \textbf{[Skip]} — Directly generates diagnostic results without team collaboration for those straightforward cases with unambiguous visual evidence, maximizing the diagnosis efficiency. \item \textbf{[Relay]} — Employs a sequential refinement process where each specialist incrementally improves the diagnosis.
+\item \textbf{[Relay]} — Employs a sequential refinement process where each specialist incrementally improves the diagnosis.
 Each expert builds on the outputs of the previous one, progressively refining conclusions.
-This mode is ideal for routine cases that require step-by-step refinement. \item \textbf{[Dispatch]} — Decomposes complex tasks into specialized subtasks, assigning each to domain-specific experts for parallel analysis, enabling focused feature analysis.
-For example, assigning a heart expert for cardiac diagnosis and a bone expert for skeletal diagnosis. \item \textbf{[Probe]} — Breaks down the case into targeted probing questions, prompting each team member to respond individually, facilitates the gathering of diverse and focused insights, supporting comprehensive understanding and diagnostic reasoning. \end{enumerate}
+This mode is ideal for routine cases that require step-by-step refinement.

+\item \textbf{[Dispatch]} — Decomposes complex tasks into specialized subtasks, assigning each to domain-specific experts for parallel analysis, enabling focused feature analysis.
+For example, assigning a heart expert for cardiac diagnosis and a bone expert for skeletal diagnosis.

+\item \textbf{[Probe]} — Breaks down the case into targeted probing questions, prompting each team member to respond individually, facilitates the gathering of diverse and focused insights, supporting comprehensive understanding and diagnostic reasoning. \end{enumerate}

 For cases with clear diagnostic features, the system employs the Skip strategy to deliver immediate results without activating the team, maximizing efficiency for straightforward findings.
 When presented with well-defined diagnostic queries supported by unambiguous visual evidence, the system applies the Relay strategy, sequentially refining the diagnosis through stepwise expert analysis to ensure efficient and incremental improvement.
 For tasks requiring multi-faceted feature analysis, the Dispatch strategy engages specialized experts working in parallel, each focusing on distinct subtasks for targeted and efficient processing.
-Finally, for complex and ambiguous cases demanding high-level reasoning, the Probe strategy actively generates targeted probing diagnostic questions to be addressed, enabling them to uncover subtle clues and collaboratively build a comprehensive and well-supported diagnostic conclusion.
+Finally, for complex and ambiguous cases demanding high-level reasoning, the Probe strategy actively generates targeted probing diagnostic questions, enabling them to uncover subtle clues and collaboratively build a well-supported diagnostic conclusion.
 The strategy selection is not determined by a fixed memory table or a separately-trained policy model.
 Instead, the Director dynamically decides the strategy at inference time through task-aware, in-context reasoning and utilization of its context memory.